F.A.M.E. (Maluma album)

-F.A.M.E. is the third studio album by Colombian singer and songwriter Maluma.
-Released through Sony Latin on 18 May 2018, the title is an acronym for Fe, Alma, Música, Esencia.
+F.A.M.E. (backronym of Fe, Alma, Música y Esencia) is the third studio album by Colombian singer and songwriter Maluma.
+Released through Sony Latin on 18 May 2018.
 The album was supported by two singles: "Corazón" and "El Préstamo".
 It also includes the song "Felices los 4".
 In order to promote the album, Maluma went on the F.A.M.E.
 Tour in 2018.
 The album is also Maluma's first trilingual album, containing songs that are written and sung in Spanish, English, and Portuguese.

 The album debuted at number 37 on the US Billboard 200, number 1 on the Top Latin Albums and number 1 on the Latin Rhythm Albums chart with first week sales of 15,000 equivalent album units earned.
 The album won the Latin Grammy Award for Best Contemporary Pop Vocal Album at the Latin Grammy Awards of 2018.

 Promotion

 Singles

 On 21 April 2017, the album's lead single, "Felices los 4", was released digitally on music stores and streaming services.
 A notable salsa version of the song featuring American singer Marc Anthony was released on 7 July 2017.
 The song peaked at number 48 on the US Billboard Hot 100 and at number two on the US Billboard Hot Latin Songs chart.

 "Corazón" was released digitally on music stores and streaming services on 3 November 2017, as the album's second single.
 The song peaked at number 87 on the US Billboard Hot 100 and at number five on the US Billboard Hot Latin Songs chart.

 "El Préstamo" was released digitally on music stores and streaming services on 9 March 2018, as the album's third single.
 The song peaked at number eight on the US Billboard Bubbling Under Hot 100 songs chart and at number ten on the US Billboard Hot Latin Songs chart.